xorbitsai/xorbits/doc/source/getting_started/numpy.rst

 Array Creation
 --------------

-Popular mechanisms for creating arrays in numpy are supported in :code:`xorbits.numpy`.
+Popular mechanisms for creating arrays in NumPy are supported in :code:`xorbits.numpy`.

 For example, you can create an array from a regular Python list or tuple using the ``array`` function.
 The type of the resulting array is deduced from the type of the elements in the sequences.